 Bankera - Very much like Sarcodon but with small, white, spinier spores (spores are smaller with sharper spines than Sarcodon) and a little more sordid than the similar Hydnum.
 When dried out they will smell strongly like Maggi spice, a kind of maple curry odor.
 When fresh, the colours of these species are a little different than the brown spored Sarcodon, but you may need to take a spore print to differentiate them.
 Usually between 5-10cm across.
 Bankera and Phellodon are so closely related the genera may need to be combined or rearranged somewhat.

 tougher with firmer flesh than Sarcodon/

-H. conigenum - small and thin like Phellodon, flesh not zoned, bright orange teeth.
+H. conigenum (auratile?) - thinner like Phellodon, brighter orange flesh and teeth.

 H. complicatum - clustered orange rosettes, not farinaceous